-SAPE : The long lute-like stringed instrument made from a single bole of wood which is hallowed out and decorated with elaborate designs.
-Originally played for headling rites and was capable of bringing about a trance state.
+SAPE : The long lute-like stringed instrument made from a single bole of wood which is hallowed out.
+The strings were originally made by the fibre from the sago palm tree and played for healing rites as it was capable of bringing about a trance state.

 Adrian Jo Milang

-Adrian is not your typical 20-year old.
+Adrian is not your typical 21-year old.
 He can teach you about epic warrior stories and beautiful epic poems…told in the Kayan language and in song.

 This is the Kayan oral art form of the Parap and Takna’ in which outsiders would only typically experience as part of a visit to a longhouse or to a Kayan event.

 Adrian who is based in Bintulu, but whose family is from Tubau, is immensely passionate about sharing this art form in other Kayan villages as well as locally & internationally as means to ensure its preservation for generations to come.

 For info and updates, visit www.adrianjomilang.com

 Without much financial support, Adrian proactively travels through Sarawak and Kalimantan to learn from the elders in various Kayan communities.
 He also makes observations and studies on the commonalities and differences in Parap or Takna’ practices to ensure it is captured before the elders forget or pass on.

 TAKNA’ : Traditional oral art form, which are often epics of the fiercest warriors, delivered in poetic song.
 It is lead by a Tukang Takna’ and backed up by a chorus, called the Tukang Habe.

 Rose Belarek is from Long Tungan in Baram.
 With over 30 years of experience across a multitude of traditional craft making skills namely weaving, beading and embroidery, she has ventured into efforts to contemporarize traditional designs to suit the taste of the modern market.